andrewcooke/BlockCipherSelfStudy.jl/README.md

 A solution for the 16-byte zero key, found after 1/4 of the state space is explored, takes ~100 minutes.

-### Linearity and Carries
+### Ripple Diagrams

 Trying to understand linear cryptanalysis (and/or just simple linear functions), I generated plots that show how carries ripple through the encryption process.

-The diagram below is for 8-bit half-blocs, three rounds.
+The diagram below is for 8-bit half-blocks, three rounds.
 It shows the encryption for a,b = 0,0 and then the changes to that when the lowest bit of a, and the next highest bit of b, are changed.